irohn/nix/README.md

 ## Customization

-### Adding a New User Configuration
+### Settings customizations

-In `flake.nix`, add a new user and their configurations, for example:
+In `flake.nix`, change the default settings to your own:

 ```nix
 # flake.nix